 The history between the US and Switzerland

 Switzerland’s history and relationship with the United States of America has its roots in the very beginning of both nations.
-While not in unison on all issues, the alpine nation and the US have a positive relationship that sees Switzerland take the lead in helping the country communicate with its rivals, while nearly 1 million people in the land of the free trace their routes back to Swiss cities and cantons.
+While not in unison on all issues, the alpine nation and the US have a positive relationship that sees Switzerland take the lead in helping the country communicate with its rivals, while nearly 1 million people in the land of the free trace their roots back to Swiss cities and cantons.

 The history of Swiss people in the USA

 The first known Swiss arrivals to what would soon become the United States of America were Bernese nobles in the 16th century led by Theobald von Erlach.
-Some of the first regular immigrants to the continent from Switzerland were members of the "Swiss Brethren", who much like the Puritans of England, would move to America to avoid religious persecution created by the Reformation.
+Some of the first regular immigrants to the continent from Switzerland were members of the "Swiss Brethren", who much like the Puritans of England, moved to America to avoid religious persecution created by the Reformation.
 These groups of Swiss would later become the Amish communities we know today.

 Between the 1700s and 1820, some 25.000 to 30.000 Swiss citizens moved to North America, with most choosing to settle and farm new lands in Pennsylvania and North and South Carolina - which is why some American cities have Swiss names.